example42/example42.github.io/_drafts/2017-12-18-beaker_with_vagrant_and_docker.md

       gem 'beaker-puppet_install_helper'
     end

-All standard beaker hypervisor extensions are added as dependency to the beaker gem.
+All standard beaker hypervisor extensions are a dependency to the beaker gem.
 Please note that beaker uses the [fog libraries](https://github.com/fog/fog) for cloud access which causes a long list of dependencies.

 ### Beaker nodesets